pyca/cryptography/docs/installation.rst

     a Rust toolchain.

 Building ``cryptography`` requires having a working Rust toolchain.
-The current minimum supported Rust version is 1.41.0. **This is newer than the Rust most package managers ship**, so users will likely need to install with the instructions below.
+The current minimum supported Rust version is 1.41.0. **This is newer than the Rust some package managers ship**, so users may need to install with the instructions below.

 Instructions for installing Rust can be found on `the Rust Project's website`_.